MOV-AI/containers-haproxy/README.md

 > # hostname of client is 'client_hostname' or 'client_hostname.example.com'
 > /usr/local/etc/haproxy/gen_cert.sh --gen_client_cert=client_hostname,client_hostname.example.com
 > ```

-> All useful certificates information is displayed in the logs at the start of the container.

 When using QA configuration, haproxy can be reconfigured to verify or not the certificates by setting:
 - the `HTTPS_VERIFY` environment variable to `true` or `false` for the `ha-frontend-http` frontend